Kampong Lorong Buangkok: Residents

 In the 1960s, most residents of Kampong Lorong Buangkok worked in the nearby Woodbridge Hospital or factories, while their children studied in nearby schools.
 A small rental fee of $2–$3 was paid by the residents back then.
 They also tended to rear their own chickens for food.

 In the present day, the residents consist of make-up artists, workers, and mostly elderly residents.
-Currently it houses 25 families (12 Chinese and 13 Malay).
-Paying an average of $18.25 in rent, they continue to enjoy the slower pace of life that the kampong setting offers.

-The Muslim residents have the Surau Al Firdaus, a small prayer house that functions as a mosque.
+As of 2024, the kampong housed 25 families (12 Chinese and 13 Malay).
+Paying an average of S$18.25 in rent, they continue to live a slower and more traditional pace of life that the kampong setting offers.
+The Muslim residents have the Surau Al-Firdaus, a small prayer house that functions as a mosque.
 However, it is also used by Muslims from the urban areas outside Kampong Lorong Buangkok as well.

-Floods

-In the past, the kampong was constantly hit by floods.
-When heavy rains coincided with high tides, flash floods resulted in low-lying areas.
-The water level in drains and canals became so high that the water could not be drained off quickly enough, causing floods to occur.
-In 1970, a canal was built at Gerald Dr in an attempt to minimise or absolve the floods.
-However, it proved to be insufficient in the face of mighty floods.
-Currently, the area is still affected by floods, the most recent being in 2006.
-A $10 million plan to improve the drainage system and to raise the ground level was aborted as it was said to be a cost-ineffective project for just 28 families.
+In popular culture